Meet the Changemakers

 Ana B. Moreno

-Technical Secretary The Global Alliance for Care
+Technical Secretary, Global Alliance for Care

 Ana B. Moreno

-Technical Secretary The Global Alliance for Care
+Technical Secretary, Global Alliance for Care

 Social anthropologist and journalist with over 30 years of experience in public policy, international, and local sustainable development projects.